diffblue/gitlab/doc/user/group/manage.md

 # Manage groups

-Use Groups to manage one or more related projects at the same time.
+Use groups to manage one or more related projects at the same time.

+## View groups

+1. On the top bar, select **Menu > Groups**.
+1. Select **Explore groups**.

+The **Groups** page shows a list of groups, sorted by last updated date.

+- To explore all public groups, select **Explore groups**.
+- To view groups where you have a direct or indirect membership, select **Your groups**.
+This tab shows groups that you are a member of:
+  - Through membership of a subgroup's parent group.
+  - Through direct or inherited membership of a project in the group or subgroup.

 ## Create a group